Topiramate use while Breastfeeding

-An exclusively breastfed infant whose mother was taking topiramate 300 mg, levetiracetam 2 g, and valproate 1.8 g daily during pregnancy and lactation appeared healthy to the investigators throughout the 6- to 8-week study period.
+An exclusively breastfed infant whose mother was taking topiramate 300 mg, levetiracetam 2 grams, and valproate 1.8 grams daily during pregnancy and lactation appeared healthy to the investigators throughout the 6- to 8-week study period.

 One woman breastfed her infant for 13 months while she was taking topiramate for epilepsy.
 She took a daily dosage of 150 to 175 mg for the first 6 months, then 200 mg daily.
 At 1 year of age, the infant was developing normally and both parents stated that no side effects such as tiredness had been observed in the infant.

 A woman who took topiramate 300 mg daily throughout pregnancy delivered a normal, healthy infant.
 She reportedly breastfed her infant exclusively for 8 months at which time no adverse drug effects or neurodevelopmental delay were noted by the infant's pediatrician.

 The breastfed infant of a mother who was taking 100 mg of topiramate daily developed watery, foamy stools with 8 to 10 bowel movements daily at 40 days of age.
 The infant's rate of weight gain also declined.
 Topiramate was detected in breastmilk at a relatively high concentration.
 Two weeks later, breastfeeding was discontinued.
 Within 24 hours, the stool frequency declined to 2 to 3 times daily, more solid and the color and odor normalized.
 Topiramate was the probable cause of the diarrhea in the infant.

 Effects on Lactation and Breastmilk